This blog will teach you THREE clear facts about joints and joint types to ace your anatomy and physiology test with confidence.

 Examples are where the teeth are held to their bony sockets and at both the radioulnar and tibiofibular joints.

 These joints occur where the connection between the articulating bones is made up of cartilage for example between vertebrae in the spine.

-Synchondroses are temporary joints which are only present in children, up until the end of puberty.
+Synchondroses are temporary joints that are only present in children, up until the end of puberty.
 For example the epiphyseal plates in long bones.

-Symphesis joints are permanant cartilagenous joints, for example the pubic symphesis.
+Symphysis joints are permanent cartilaginous joints, for example, the pubic symphysis.

-Synovial joints are by far the most common classification of joint within the human body.
+Synovial joints are by far the most common classification of joints within the human body.

-They are highly moveable and all have a synovial capsule (collagenous structure) surrounding the entire joint, a synovial membrane (the inner layer of the capsule) which secretes synovial fluid (a lubricating liquid) and cartilage known as hyaline cartilage which pads the ends of the articulating bones.
+They are highly moveable and all have a synovial capsule (collagenous structure) surrounding the entire joint.
+They also have a synovial membrane (the inner layer of the capsule) that secretes synovial fluid (a lubricating liquid), and cartilage which is known as hyaline cartilage and pads the ends of the articulating bones.